-- Decide how you want to teach online
+- Step 1: Decide how you want to teach online

-- Decide what kind of online course you and your students need
+- Step 2: Decide on what kind of online course

 One last point.
 The emphasis in these posts is on doing online teaching for the first time, or what I would call e-learning 1.0.
 For more advanced course design, for more experienced online instructors, see Designing online learning for the 21st Century.
 However, the nine steps may be equally useful for improving existing courses or programs if good design principles were not used first time around.